Key pair management in Chromia CLI

 This document describes how key pairs are read and managed within the Chromia CLI for various commands.

-The Chromia CLI follows a specific precedence order when determining which key pair to use for operations:
+The Chromia CLI follows a specific precedence order when determining which key pair to use for operations, from highest precedence to lowest:

 -